-Figure 5 Time-series of average of relative fishing mortality (F to F{MSY} ratio) and biomass (SSB to B{MSY} trigger ratio) by fisheries guild for benthic, demersal, crustaceans, pelagic stocks (see Annex A).
+Figure 5 Time-series of annual relative fishing mortality (F to F{MSY} ratio) and biomass (SSB to B{MSY} trigger ratio) by fisheries guild for benthic, demersal, crustaceans, pelagic stocks.
+Table A1 in the Annex details which species belong to each fish category.